Frequently Asked Questions

-Q: What if we can’t make the kick off meeting.
+Q: What if we can’t make the Information Evening?

-If no one from the team can make the kick off meeting then let us know and we will make sure a Welcome Pack is sent out to the team captain.
+If no one from the team can make the Information Evening then let us know and we will make sure a recording of the evening is sent out to the team captain.

 Yes, each team is expected to meet the average fundraising target of $8,000 over and above the registration fee.
-Historically teams have raised up to $40,000!
 The Starlight Children’s Foundation are committed to supporting teams achieve their fundraising targets and are on hand to help, please see the Fundraising Pack for further information.

 Q: What is the relationship between Starlight and the Great Adventure Challenge?